Robust Radar Mounting Angle Estimation in Operational Driving Conditions: Introduction

-Among extrinsic parameters, the mounting angle is the most critical and prone to change \cite{burza2024overview, yan2024sensorx2vehicle}.
-Traditional approaches determine it using handheld compasses, angle sensors, or radar housings with accelerometers and actuators \cite{ham2015alignment, boyd2021automated,pinnock2024radar}.
+Traditional approaches determine this angle using handheld compasses, angle sensors, or radar housings with accelerometers and actuators \cite{ham2015alignment, boyd2021automated,pinnock2024radar}.
 However, these methods are costly, labor-intensive, and often require skilled engineers, making them impractical for regular in-vehicle calibration.
-Recent research has therefore shifted toward algorithmic solutions \cite{burza2024overview}, with the ultimate goal of fast, robust, and accurate mounting angle estimation that works automatically in real traffic conditions.
-Yet most existing methods have only been validated in controlled environments \cite{grebner2023self}, with special targets \cite{pervsic2017extrinsic}, or on carefully designed driving routes \cite{choi2013automatic}.
+Recent research has therefore shifted toward algorithmic solutions \cite{burza2024overview}, which rely on measurements from the radar under calibration together with an additional reference sensor.
+While these approaches aim to enable fast and accurate mounting angle estimation that operates automatically under normal driving conditions, most existing methods have only been validated in controlled environments \cite{grebner2023self}, with special targets \cite{pervsic2017extrinsic}, or on carefully designed driving routes \cite{choi2013automatic}.

-To address these limitations, we propose a novel signal processing pipeline for radar mounting angle estimation in operational conditions.
-The method integrates radar and inertial measurement unit (IMU) data and exploits rigid-body kinematics to estimate the radar’s mounting angle.
-Key advantages include:

-\begin{enumerate} \item \textbf{Robust sensing:} Only radar and IMU are required, both of which remain reliable under adverse weather and lighting compared to optical sensors.